roman-milk/roman-milk.github.io/good-girl-vs-slut.md

+===

- ****** Good Girl vs. Slut Ch.
-12 ****** byHiddenDevil_© "O-Ohhh my God....y-yesss..."
+"O-Ohhh my God....y-yesss..."
 Trisha was sagging in Dan's arms, leaning into him.
 At that moment, lost in the throes of her orgasm, the cheerleader knew that he was right.
 She was his slut, and she would do anything for the feeling of his cock inside of her, pumping her desperate twat, driving her to another amazing orgasm.
 Anything... anything...She could feel the heat of his lust as he pressed against her, his hands still groping her tits, his throbbing dick still buried in her cunt.

  "Fuck....fuck..."
 Dan was also gasping for breath, his hips working his meat deep into Trisha's pussy, and at that moment the cheerleader felt his hands on her back, pushing her back forward.
 Already off-balance, the cheerleader tumbled down, falling onto her hands and knees on the balcony, the surface cold and rough against her soft skin.
 Her dress was still bunched around her waist, the shoulder straps now flopping around her forearms, the hem hitched up to offer her ass to Dan's meat.
 Her thighs were pinned together by the thong still stretched between them.
 The lifeguard was now crouched over her like an animal in heat, his hands hard on her slender shoulders, his hips bucking down and hard into Trisha's swollen cunt.
 His thrusts were ferocious and wild, sending the cheerleading reeling back and forth on the pavement, her breasts swinging, her hair flopping, her knees scraping on the pavement.
 Rocking back and forth, on her hands and knees, the cheerleader could feel Dan's shaft pulsing inside of her, so deep that she could feel the throbbing through every inch of her petite body, stretching her tight cunt as it wrapped around his meat.